CumulusNetworks/docs/content/nvue-reference/_index.md

 ## Download the Command Reference

-You can download the NVUE command reference to view offline. {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/nvue-reference/NVUE-html.zip" text="Download a zip file">}} of the command reference in HTML format, extract it locally, then open `nvue-reference.html` in your web browser.
+You can download the NVUE command reference and view it offline. {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/nvue-reference/NVUE-html.zip" text="Download a zip file">}} of the command reference in HTML format, extract it locally, then open `nvue-reference.html` in your web browser.